Google drops Schmidt for Elop, Android for WinPho 7

-April Fools After jumping from Microsoft to Nokia, where he promptly dropped Symbian in favor of Microsoft Windows Phone 7, Steven Elop is moving on once again.
+April Fool After jumping from Microsoft to Nokia, where he promptly dropped Symbian in favor of Microsoft Windows Phone 7, Steven Elop is moving on once again.
 To Google.

 On Friday, Google announced that after a change of heart by its board of directors, Elop rather than cofounder Larry Page will take over the company's CEO post from the departing Eric Schmidt.
 Elop steps into his new role on Monday.

 "I was brought in by Nokia's board of directors to make changes, to shake things up," Elop said in a press conference Friday morning at Google's Mountain View headquarters.
 "I believe I have accomplished that task, and I now look forward to this new challenge at Google."

 At the press conference, Google also announced that it will abandon work on its Android mobile operating and join Nokia in backing Windows Phone 7.
 "The superiority of the unified simplicity of Windows Phone 7 over the fragmented mess that Android has become is abundantly evident," said the soon-to-be-ex-CEO Eric Schmidt, appearing alongside Elop.